Fujifilm X-T2 vs Leica S2

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X-T2 and the S2 have been discontinued, but can regularly be found used on eBay.
+Both the X-T2 and the S2 have been discontinued, but can regularly be found used on ebay.
 The S2 was replaced by the Leica S Typ 006, while the X-T2 was followed by the Fujifilm X-T3 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.
+Further information on the features and operation of the X-T2 and S2 can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Leica S2 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T2 or the Leica S2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.